Best Things to Do in Osaka with Toddlers and Kids

 I think it’s wonderful to bring babies here as well.

-Ikedashioato Park with kids in osaka
+Ikedashioato Park

-The zoo and park are also near Ikedashioato Park, which has a small castle and some very beautiful plum trees and cherry blossom trees, a must-visit spot in spring.
+The aforementioned zoo and park are also near Ikedashioato Park, which has a small castle and some very beautiful plum trees and cherry blossom trees, a must-visit spot in spring.
 Kids will probably enjoy all the carp in the pond like my daughter does, and you can buy some food to feed them as well.

 Minoh Falls (aka Minoo Falls)